Thurgood Marshall Academy

-Thurgood Marshall Academy is a charter school in Washington, D.C., United States., the first law-themed school in DC.
+Thurgood Marshall Academy is a charter school in Washington, D.C., United States, the first law-themed school in DC.
 Thurgood Marshall Academy was founded based on the principles of Justice Thurgood Marshall that every child should have a world-class education and the opportunity to reach their full potential.
-The school is located in the Congress Heights region of Washington D.C.
+The school is located in the Anacostia neighborhood of Washington D.C.

 History

 Thurgood Marshall Academy grew out of the experience of law students and professors in the DC Street Law clinical program at Georgetown University Law Center.

 Thurgood Marshall Academy opened in 2001, serving 80 9th-graders in a rented church basement; the school added a grade each year.
 In 2005, the school renovated, expanded, and moved into its permanent facility in Anacostia.
 In 2009, the school opened a new gymnasium to be shared with next-door A. Kiger Savoy Elementary, creating a full-service educational campus to meet a range of youth development needs in Ward 8.
 The school also broke ground for an expanded school garden shared with Savoy Elementary School.
 Thurgood Marshall Academy earned a full continuance of its charter in 2007 and full accreditation in 2008.